helvete/jms_dto_tester/README.md

 TODOs:
 1. allow windows-friendly mode, that supports second parameter that specifies a filename (instead of reading STDIN)
 1. change the default behaviour of dumping formatted JSON string into a switchable option
-1. preformat(Prettyprint) output JSON files to make the diffing even easier
+1. add switchable option to allow/disallow null values in DTO